 The idea that only companies outside the hearing industry can transform hearing aid technology is ludicrous, and the evidence does not support this idea.
 Many major, well-respected brands and start-ups – from Panasonic, Bose, J&J (Songbird), and Doppler, have entered the US hearing aid market and failed.

 That does not mean Google, Apple, or Elon Musk will not come up with something amazing and significantly accelerate innovation.
 However, creating and improving a tiny hearing aid with great sound quality, comfort, battery life, speech-in-noise capabilities, rechargeability, and Bluetooth capability – is a lot harder than people think.

 Is Congress Passing The Buck on Hearing Health?

 Sound Relief and the audiology community continue to work for better insurance coverage for audiology services and hearing devices.
-Better coverage will have much greater impact than this shortsighted, half-measure OTC legislation.
-Still to this day, Medicare does not allow direct access to audiologists with a referral from a Primary Care Physician.
+Better coverage will have a much greater impact than this shortsighted, half-measure OTC legislation.
+Still, to this day, Medicare does not allow direct access to audiologists with a referral from a Primary Care Physician.

 A new era of hearing healthcare?

 OTC hearing aids aim to provide more affordable and convenient options for adults (age 18+) with mild to moderate hearing loss.
 That sounds great – pun intended – but they could be opening Pandora’s Box.
 These new rules open hearing aid sales to online and retail stores and provide very basic safety and quality standards.
-Consumers will need to be cautious when reviewing warranties, return policies, and amplification setting.
+Consumers will need to be cautious when reviewing warranties, return policies, and amplification settings.

 Regardless of which direction you choose to pursue, please, please, please, go see an audiologist if you suspect that you have hearing loss or ringing in the ears.
 The smartest move is to have a comprehensive evaluation by a licensed audiologist before you purchase anything.
 That way, you are best informed of your true needs.